textpattern/textpattern.github.io/tags/modified.md

 <txp:modified />
 ~~~

 The **modified** tag is a *single* tag which is used to return the modification date of the article being displayed.
-The format is determined by the settings specified in the Date Format, or Archive Date Format, fields in the Preferences panel.
+The default format is determined by the settings specified in the Date Format, or Archive Date Format, fields in the Preferences panel.
+It can be overridden with the `format` attribute.

 ## Attributes